 People Protecting Pierce

-In 2023, we started meeting in a family garage on a sixth-generation farm.
-For more than a year, now we have been working together to ask for our county or local councils and boards to put a stop to unchecked expansions like these.
+Since 2023, when started meeting in a family garage on a sixth-generation farm, we’ve worker with our local county and town boards to put a stop to unchecked expansions like these.
+We’ve helped WI residents pass town ordinances

-Together they are rallying with Pierce County neighbors to move county action to protect our homes and futures here.
+Together we’re rallying with our Pierce County and WI neighbors to take action to protect our homes and futures here.

 What is a CAFO?